Skip to content

 Step 3: Configure user attributes

-1. Set up the Name Identifier (User ID): Click the Unique User Identifier (Name ID) row.
+1. Configure the Name Identifier (User ID): Click the Unique User Identifier (Name ID) row.

 Configure Name ID